 - b.
 Construction Funds These funds are used for the payment of all or any part of the remaining cost of the initial facilities, or for payment of all or any part of the cost to the Authority of any additional facilities or improvements, in accordance with the Bonds resolutions, insurances proceeds and state or federal grants. - c.
-Custodial Credit Risk Custodial credit risk related to deposits is the risk that in the event of a financial institution failure, the Authority's deposits might not be recovered.
+Custodial Credit Risk Custodial credit risk related to deposits is the risk that in the event of a financial institution's failure, the Authority's deposits might not be recovered.
 The Authority are authorized to deposit only in institutions approved by the Department of the Treasury of the Commonwealth of Puerto Rico ("Treasury"), and such deposits are maintained in separate bank accounts in the name of the Authority.
-Such authorized depositories collateralize the amount deposited in excess of the federal depository insurance of \$750,000 (\$250,000 for each bank) with securities that are pledged with the Department of the Treasury.
-There is no formal policy for custodial credit risk for cash accounts opened with commercial banks outside of Puerto Rico amounted to \$10,746,786 at June 30, 2021 are uninsured and uncollateralized.
-These deposits are exposed to custodial credit risk.
+Such authorized depositories collateralize the amount deposited in excess of the federal depository insurance of \$250,000 with securities that are pledged with the Department of the Treasury.
+There is no formal policy for custodial credit risk for cash accounts opened with commercial banks outside of Puerto Rico.

-As of June 30, 2021, the Authority's cash deposited in the banks amounted approximately \$182 million.
+As of June 30, 2022, the Authority's cash deposited in the banks amounted to approximately \$103 million.

-6. RENT RECEIVABLE
+5. RENT RECEIVABLE

 This balance represents the amount due primarily from Commonwealth agencies and public corporations in accordance with the corresponding lease agreements and adjusted for the estimate of uncollectible amounts due to the current financial condition of the Commonwealth.
-Notwithstanding, minimum lease rentals are approximately as follows: